Schraetzer: Biology

-The schraetzer is a largely nocturnal predator, feeding on mainly molluscs, it is crepuscular and will feed in daylight too.
-The spawning season runs from April to June and sexual maturity is atained after at 2 to 3 years of age.
-This species can reach a length of 30 cm TL though most only grow to 15 cm.
+The schraetzer is a largely nocturnal predator, feeding mainly on molluscs.
+It is crepuscular, and will feed in daylight too.
+The spawning season runs from April to June, and sexual maturity is atained after at 2 to 3 years of age.
+This species can reach a length of 30 cm TL, though most only grow to 15 cm.
 The greatest recorded weight for this species is 250 g.

 Utilisation

-The schraetzer is of no interest to commercial fisheries, it is popular as a game fish and is also frequently used as bait in pursuit of other species.
+The schraetzer is of no interest to commercial fisheries.
+It is popular as a game fish, and is also frequently used as bait in pursuit of other species.